-For user fees not regulated by statute, Council determines the extent of cost recovery for particular services, consistent with the level of both individual and collective benefit that the services provide and in line with the community's expectations.
+For user fees not regulated by statute, the Council determines the extent of cost recovery for particular services consistent with the level of both individual and collective benefit that the services provide and in line with the community's expectations.
 The three types of non-statutory pricing are as follows:

-- Market price based on the benchmarked competitive prices of alternate suppliers.
-In general this represents full cost recovery plus an allowance for profit) - Full cost recovery price based on recovering all direct and indirect costs incurred by Council.
-This pricing is used in particular where a service provided by Council benefits individual customers specifically, rather than the community as a whole - Subsidised price -based on less than full cost of that service and range from full subsidies (where Council provides the service free of charge) to partial subsidies, where Council provides the service to the user with a discount.
+- Market price: Price based on the benchmarked competitive prices of alternate suppliers.
+In general this represents full cost recovery plus an allowance for profit) - Full cost recovery price: Price based on recovering all direct and indirect costs incurred by Council.
+This pricing is used in particular where a service provided by Council benefits individual customers specifically, rather than the community as a whole - Subsidised price: Price based on less than full cost of that service and range from full subsidies (i.e. The Council provides the service free of charge) to partial subsidies, where the Council provides the service to the user with a discount.

-The schedule of Fees and Charges in the Annual Budget includes around 400 individual fees and charges, which are reviewed annually as part of the Budget process.
-Council is yet to apply the pricing policy to its non-statutory fees and charges.
+The schedule of Fees and Charges in the Budget includes around 400 individual fees and charges which are reviewed annually as part of the Budget process.
+The Council is yet to apply the Pricing Policy to its non-statutory fees and charges.